Finlay Knox: 2018–2021

 As part of the 2021 Canadian Olympic swimming trials in Toronto, Knox broke the national record in the 200 individual medley event, with a time of 1:58.07.
 This qualified him for the 2020 Summer Olympics in Tokyo.
 Knox placed seventeenth in the heats of the men's 200 m individual medley, 0.14 seconds behind Japan's Daiya Seto, and thus missed qualifying to the semi-finals.

+2022–present

 Knox was part of Canada's team for the 2022 Commonwealth Games, where he won a bronze with the men's team in the 4×100 m freestyle.
 He was the only member of the team to swim in both the heats and the final.
 This was the first men's relay medal for Canada at a major event since the 2015 Pan American Games, and the first at the Commonwealth Games since 2006.
 Knox also reached the finals of the 100 m butterfly and the 200 m medley, placing fourth in the latter.

+Later that same year, Knox participated in the 2022 FINA World Swimming Championships in Melbourne.
+He won a bronze medal in the 200 m individual medley, his first individual medal at a major senior championship.
+He said afterward that a series of disappointments at recent championships had "lit a fire in my stomach and coming into this worlds I just didn’t want to let that happen again."
+He went on to claim a second bronze medal in the 100 m individual medley, joining fellow Canadian Javier Acevedo on the podium.

+At the 2023 World Aquatics Championships in Fukuoka, Knox was added to the Canadian 4×100 m freestyle relay team for the first time.
+The team ultimately finished fifth.
+He also participated in the 4×200 m freestyle relay, where the Canadian team set its fastest time since 2009, but did not qualify to the final.
+Subsequently, Knox was part of the Canadian delegation to the 2023 Pan American Games, where he won four bronze medals in relay events and took the gold in the 200 m individual medley.

+While many of Canada's top swimmers opted to skip the 2024 World Aquatics Championships in Doha, Knox was named to the team.
+Competing in the 200 m individual medley, Knox reached the final.
+Third through the first three segments, he surged into first place in the closing freestyle section, winning the World title.
+He became the first Canadian man to win a World Aquatics gold medal since Brent Hayden in 2007.